ChiamakaObitube/SCACloudSchool/week4/README.md

 Please note that the applications need to be up and running first before bringing up the Nginx service.

 * Verify the configuration.
-If there are no errors, the container applications using these urls http://localhost:8080/django and http://localhost:8080/nest respectivelu
+If there are no errors, the container applications using these urls http://localhost:8080/django and http://localhost:8080/nest respectively